Radio Controlled Helicopters

 You will often read & hear of collective pitch RC helicopters called 3D RC helicopters because they are the only type of RC helicopter that can maintain inverted (upside-down) flight, and can therefore do amazing aerobatic maneuvers which is fully covered on the how to fly 3D aerobatics page

-Now that you've seen what a modern day aerobatic 3D collective pitch RC helicopter can do (after years and years of practice), and the 4 basic types of radio controlled helicopters; let's get to the question you likely have about getting into this hobby.
+Now that you've seen what a modern day aerobatic 3D collective pitch RC helicopter can do (after years and years of practice), and the 4 basic types of radio controlled helicopters; let's get to the questions you likely have about getting into this hobby.

 I usually get these five questions while I'm out flying any of my RC helicopters more than any others, let's take them order: